arkku/osx-boot-daemons/README.md

-Here are a couple of daemons useful for netbooting old hardware such as Sun and Silicon Graphics workstations from an OS X server.
+Here are a couple of daemons useful for netbooting old hardware such as Sun and Silicon Graphics workstations from a modern OS X server.
 SGI machines generally need bootparamd, and old Sun machines (e.g., SparcStations) need rarpd.
 To actually boot them you'll need to set up tftp, DHCP/BOOTP and NFS, but those do not need custom daemons (though I recommend dnsmasq).

+These programs have only been tested on my 10.8 Mountain Lion server so far, but they do work for netbooting an SGI Indy and a Sun SparcStation 5.
+However, as always, use at your own risk only.

 - [Kimmo Kulovesi](http://arkku.com/), 2013-09-08